-Business and Social Science Center, II31 extension 6262 Monday-Friday 7:15 am-4:45 pm\
+Business and Social Science Center, 1123 925-6262

+Monday-Friday 7:15 am-4:45 pm

-The Early Childhood Education Program offers preschool and child care programs at the Palatine campus and the Northeast Center.
+The Early Childhood Education Program offers preschool and child care programs for children ages 3-5 at the Palatine campus and the Northeast Center.
 A flex-time preschool is available for children of students.
 See the Catalog for additional details.

-Center for Multicultural Affairs Academic Advising and Counseling
+Center for Multicultural Affairs

+Academic Advising and Counseling

-Business and Social Science Center, 1117 925-6861; 925-6954
+Business and Social Science Center, 1117

+925-6522; 925-6954

+Monday-Wednesday

+8:00 am-8:00 pm